macho-catt/100-days-of-code/log.md

 **Thoughts:** I learned about cypress and end-to-end testing in the last section of part 5.
 I didn't go through the exercises yet, but if I were to rank the 3 testing libraries I learned (jest for backend, jest for frontend, and cypress) I would say cypress had the most straight forward syntax, then jest for backend, and finally jest for frontend.
 My last PR for hfla also got merged so I started a new one, which was easier and smaller than the last one.

+### Day 57: July 21, 2021
+#####

+**Today's Progress**: PR got merged, started a new PR for hfla

+**Thoughts:** My PR got merged immediately.
+Wooh!
+I picked up another one that involved styling with grid and flex.
+However, I'm unhappy with the initial result that I came up with.
+In my CSS grid, I have a header that takes up the entire first row.
+Because of that, the second row of items sit aligned to the left (instead of centered) because of how grid works.
+There's not enough items on the second row as well, and it'll look better centered, so I need to do some manipulations on it.
+Probably make that specific section flex.
+I don't know yet, I've been sitting on this particular issue and messing with it and nothing has worked to my liking.
+I might take a step back for now and look at it again tomorrow.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**